High moments of the SHE in the clustering regimes: Connection to and the limit shape

+We begin by recalling some PDE background related to $\mps$; we refer to \cite[Ch.~3]{evans2022} for an introduction on this topic.
+Consider Burgers' equation and its Hamilton--Jacobi equation

-The second equation is the inviscid Burgers equation while the first is its integral, namely $\partial_x \h = \u$.
-Being fully nonlinear, the equations can have multiple weak solutions under a given initial condition, but have a unique entropy solution.
-Consider also the backward version of \eqref{e.iburgers}
+The two equations are related by $\partial_x \h = \u$.
+These equations can have multiple weak solutions under a given initial condition, but have a unique entropy solution given by the Hopf--Lax operator: